MIAMI (AP) — Stars are born at Ultra Music Festival.

 "Ultra Fest is important because a lot of kids who go there don't even know who's playing," said the producer Diplo, who will be performing with his group Major Lazer.
 "Two years ago Skrillex went and played for free.
 He just wanted to be part of that lineup, part of the Ultra thing.
 Then next year he headlined.
 That's how big you can get in the DJ world within a year."

-This year's festival attracts most of the genres top names, including Swedish House Mafia, which will be playing its final show as a trio Friday night three years after making their North American debut at the festival.
-David Guetta, DeadMau5, Afrojack, Avicii and scores more were scheduled to perform — though preparation of the festival's main stage remained incomplete following an accident Thursday that injured three workers.
+This year's festival attracts most of the genres top names, including Swedish House Mafia, which will be playing its final show as a trio three years after making their North American debut at the festival.
+David Guetta, DeadMau5, Afrojack, Avicii and scores more were scheduled to perform — though preparation of the festival's main stage was temporarily halted following an accident Thursday that injured three workers, two seriously.

 The festival is now in its 15th year, but has gained rapidly in prominence as EDM has flourished.
 Long popular in Europe, house music has taken root in popular music in the U.S., climbing into top 40 radio and propelling DJs, once faceless figures behind the turntables, center stage.
 Pop artists like Rihanna, Pitbull and Lady Gaga have found enormous success incorporating the electronic sound into their music.